pingcap/docs-cn/tools/pd-control.md

 ---
-title: PD Control Instructions
+title: PD Control User Guide
 category: tools
 ---

-# PD Control Instructions
+# PD Control User Guide

 As a command line tool of PD, PD Control obtains the state information of the cluster and tunes the cluster.